 - We will work together to join up services and

-- We will work closely with local people, partners and providers
+- We will work closely with local people, partners and providers of services

 Let us know your views